kartonfarkas/api_docs/source/suite/emails/email_list.rst

      - Type
      - Description
      - Comments
+   * - id
+     - int
+     - ID of a specific email
+     -
    * - status
      - int
-     - Status of the email, see E-Mail Status Codes, part of the URI -
+     - Status of the email, part of the URI
+     - See :doc:`../appendices/email_status`.
    * - contactlist
      - int
      - 0 if no contact list is set, otherwise it is the contact list ID, part of the URI